Kevin Dillon

 Kevin Brady Dillon (born August 19, 1965) is an American actor.
-He is best known for portraying Johnny "Drama" Chase on the HBO comedy series Entourage, Bunny in the war film Platoon, and John Densmore in the musical biopic The Doors.
-He was nominated for three Primetime Emmy Awards and a Golden Globe Award for his performance on Entourage.
+Born in New York, he first received recognition for his starring role in the comedy-drama film Heaven Help Us (1985) before his breakthrough with his supporting role as Bunny in the war film Platoon (1986).
+Dillon followed this up with his portrayal of musician John Densmore in the biographical film The Doors (1991), as well as starring roles in the films The Blob (1988) and No Escape (1994).

+After a main role as Paulie DeLucca on the CBS series That's Life (2000–2002), Dillon experienced a career resurgence with his role as Johnny "Drama" Chase on the HBO comedy series Entourage (2004–2011), which earned him three nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series, as well as a nomination for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
+He reprised his Entourage role as Chase in the 2015 film of the same name.

+Outside of Entourage, Dillon starred in the film Hotel for Dogs (2009) and had a main role as Bert Lansing on the CBS sitcom How to Be a Gentleman (2011–2012).
+He portrayed Jack L. Warner in a starring role in the biographical film Reagan (2024).

 Early life

 Dillon was born Kevin Brady Dillon on August 19, 1965, in New Rochelle, New York and was raised in Mamaroneck, New York.
 He is the son of Mary Ellen, a homemaker, and Paul Dillon, a portrait painter, sales manager, and golf coach at Fordham University.
 He has a sister and four brothers, one of whom is actor Matt Dillon.
 His paternal grandmother was the sister of comic strip artist Alex Raymond, the creator of Flash Gordon and Jim Raymond, a cartoonist.
 He is of Irish American descent.
 He graduated from Mamaroneck High School.